sokorototo/egglang/README.md

 </p>

-##### `egg` is a toy Programming Language from the book Eloquest Javascript by Marijn Haverbeke, [Chapter 12](https://eloquentjavascript.net/12_language.html).
+##### `egg` is a toy Programming Language from the book Eloquent Javascript by Marijn Haverbeke, [Chapter 12](https://eloquentjavascript.net/12_language.html).
 The Book was pivotal to my early Programming journey.
 I moved to Rust some time back and in a fit of nostalgia I decided to rewrite `egg` in Rust.